 We believe that children learn by exploring and experiencing, by asking and telling, and by reflecting upon and revisiting their experiences.
-This growth and learning process takes place with the support of caring adults and peers and within the context of a rich and interconnected web of child, family, local community and greater community.
-We base our beliefs upon our own experiences as educators, our culture(s) and upon the research of child development and learning theorists such as Piaget, Vygotsky, Dewey and Bronfenbrenner.
+This growth and learning process takes place with the support of caring adults and peers and within the context of a rich and interconnected web of child, family, and community.
+We base our beliefs upon our own experiences as educators and upon the research of child development and learning theorists such as Piaget, Vygotsky, Dewey, Bronfenbrenner and Malaguzzi.
 Building upon our own well-established philosophy of learning through play, Palisades Preschool directors, teachers and families are exploring the elements of the Reggio Emilia approach to early childhood education.

-The schools of Reggio Emilia, Italy are recognized internationally for their high quality programs that feature:
+The schools of Reggio Emilia, Italy are recognized internationally for their high quality programs that value:

-- An image of the child as a competent and creative individual
+- An image of the child as a competent and creative learner

 - A social-constructivist teaching and learning model